This blog provides information for educational purposes only. Read our complete summary for more info.

 Copper Vs. Stainless Steel Distillation Equipment

-Whether we're talking about a moonshine still or commercial distillery equipment, the parts included in a whiskey still are very similar.
 To oversimplify, pot stills are comprised of a boiler, where liquid is heated and turned into vapor, and a condenser, where the vapor is turned back into a liquid.
 The oldest and most traditional stills include an ogee, swan neck, and lyne arm, in addition to the pot and condenser.
 The ogee directs vapor into the swan neck, the swan neck rises up from the boiler and directs vapor into the lyne arm, and the lyne arm carries vapor to the condenser.
-The shape and configuration of the swan neck and lyne will have a slight impact on the characteristic of the spirits produced with the still.
+The shape and configuration of the swan neck and lyne will have a slight impact on the characteristic of the products produced with the still, but it won't be overwhelming.

 Column Still / Reflux Still

 A modern take on the traditional still design employs the use of a slightly more complicated and versatile still head.
 Modern pot stills utilize modular columns that can be configured to perform specific functions.
 These stills utilize a boiler that connects to a vapor cone, which directs vapor upward into a column.
 Columns may be left empty, allowing the still to be run like a traditional pot still.
 In this design vapor will move up through the column and then directly into a condenser.
-However, these stills may also be fitted with plates or other material that cause reflux and produce a higher proof spirit or whiskey.
+However, these stills may also be fitted with plates or other material that cause reflux and allow a commercial distiller or fuel alcohol producers to produce a higher proof product with fewer steps.
+Add a dephlegmator (described below) and the effect is amplified.

 What is a reflux still?

 A reflux still contains baffles, plates, scrubber, or packing material to cause partial condensation of alcohol vapors during distillation.
-For example, if copper column still is equipped with simple copper scrubbers, some of the alcohol vapor will condense on the scrubbers as it moves up through them and will drip back down the column.
-Reflux action removes water from the alcohol vapor and increases proof of the final product.
-Reflux stills increase proof of the final spirit and eliminate the need to distill alcohol several times to increase proof.
+For example, if a copper column still is equipped with simple copper scrubbers, some of the alcohol vapor will condense on the scrubbers as it moves up through them and will drip back down the column.
+Reflux action removes water from the alcohol vapor and allows a commercial distiller to increase the proof of the final product, thus eliminating the need to distill alcohol several times to increase proof.

 Column Still Parts